markdrehmann/bowtracker/NOTES.md

 Bow show page - individual bow's attributes - NOT owner??
 Maker show page - individual maker's information
 Maybe make it so Makers can't be edited... or find some way to keep users from entering wrong info?
+- possibly Makers don't have a '/new' page, they can only be created in '/bows/new'

 - one way to expand, a User can either be a musician or a maker? not sure how to have subclasses of users...